- Have Questions?

 Our Maltese family trees have more roots here than our ancient olive trees and we’ll tell you all you won’t find on the guide books or Google, carried from one generation without wifi, to the next.

-Remember: A tour with us isn’t just a tour – it’s an immersive time travelling experience and like hanging out with your most knowledgeable local friend from years ago who happens to be a history nerd with a sense of humor, (and a cheeky rogue when in character as the subject person from the past being portrayed)
+Remember: A tour with us isn’t just a tour – it’s an immersive time travelling experience and like hanging out with your most knowledgeable local friend from years ago who happens to be a history nerd with a sense of humor, (and a cheeky rogue when in character as the historical subject person from the past being portrayed)

 If you want to discover what 95% of visitors miss, welcome abroad!